+Car engines run through the combustion of air/fuel mixture.
 Spark plugs are used to provide the necessary spark for ignition.
 This will then move the pistons and crankshaft.

-Causes of a Rich Mixture
+7 Causes of Engine Running Rich

-1. Faulty O2 Sensor
+1. Faulty MAF Sensor

-2. Faulty MAF Sensor
+2. Faulty O2 Sensor

 3. Faulty MAP Sensor